 This guide explains what an application scan should include, why malware detection is essential, and how to choose a vuln scanner that goes beyond listing CVEs.
 We’ll also show how Xygeni delivers context-aware prioritization, AutoFix, and developer-friendly CLI scanning so you can secure code without slowing down delivery.

-What Should a Scan for Application Include?
+What Should a Scan for Application Security Include

-• Source Code (SAST): Detect common issues like SQL injection, cross-site scripting (XSS), buffer overflows, and unsafe functions before they reach production.
+- Source Code (SAST): Detect common issues like SQL injection, cross-site scripting (XSS), buffer overflows, and unsafe functions before they reach production.

-• Open Source Dependencies (SCA): Identify outdated libraries, vulnerable packages, and risky licenses hidden in your dependency tree.
+- Open Source Dependencies (SCA): Identify outdated libraries, vulnerable packages, and risky licenses hidden in your dependency tree.

-• Secrets Exposure: Prevent API keys, tokens, and credentials from leaking into code, configs, or Git history.
+- Secrets Exposure: Prevent API keys, tokens, and credentials from leaking into code, configs, or Git history.

-• Infrastructure as Code (IaC): Catch insecure defaults, misconfigured cloud permissions, and unsafe Kubernetes or Terraform files.
+- Infrastructure as Code (IaC): Catch insecure defaults, misconfigured cloud permissions, and unsafe Kubernetes or Terraform files.

-• CI/CD Pipelines: Ensure your build and release workflows are not introducing weak points that attackers can abuse.
+- CI/CD Pipelines: Ensure your build and release workflows are not introducing weak points that attackers can abuse.

 A complete scan for application vulnerabilities should give you full coverage across these areas, not just a vulnerability list.
 It needs to show what issues are exploitable, where they live in your code, and how to fix them fast.

-Why You Must Scan for Malware
+Why a Scan for Application Security Must Include Malware Detection

 Running a scan for malware is no longer optional in modern pipelines.
 Attackers don’t just wait for CVEs to be published; they slip malicious code directly into open source packages, containers, or CI/CD workflows.
 If you don’t scan for malware early, you risk shipping backdoors straight to production.